A topic from the subject of Analytical Chemistry in Chemistry.

 Types of Experiments

-• Physical property tests: Measure properties such as melting point, boiling point, and density.
+• Physical property tests: Measure properties such as melting point, boiling point, density, and refractive index.

 • Spectroscopic tests: Use UV-Vis, IR, NMR, and MS spectroscopy to determine molecular structure.